 The region where your olive oil comes from may have an effect on the flavor of the foods you eat, though, so it's important to know some of the differences between the most common olive oils: Spanish and Italian.

 Video of the Day

 One difference between Spanish olive oil and Italian olive oil is color.
 Spanish olive oil typically has a golden yellow color, while Italian oil tends to be darker green.

-Studies note that Italian virgin olive oil has higher levels of cycloartenol than Spanish virgin olive oil, according to the book "Olive Oil: Chemistry and Technology" by Dimitrios Boskou.
+Italian virgin olive oil has higher levels of cycloartenol than Spanish virgin olive oil, according to the book Olive Oil: Chemistry and Technology by Dimitrios Boskou.
 Cycloartenol is a sterol that lowers the amount of cholesterol moving through the body and also increases the excretion of bile, lowering acidity in the body.

-Despite the fact that many olive oils say "Product of Italy," they are actually a combination of several countries' oils, including Italy, Spain and Greece -- they were just packaged in Italy.
-This is partially due to the fact that Italy does not have enough olive trees to support supplying international demand for the oil.
+Despite the fact that many labels on olive oils say "Product of Italy," they're actually a combination of several countries' oils — including Italy, Spain and Greece — but were packaged in Italy.
+This is partially due to the fact that Italy doesn't have enough olive trees to support supplying international demand for the oil.

 Chef and writer David Lebovitz recommends not worrying about the country of origin of olive oil and instead focus on the taste and quality of the product.